campeloneto1/ngx-input-text/README.md

 ```

-In your component, import FormGroup, FormBuilder and Validators, create a form and implement os NgOnInit your form:
+In your component ts, import FormGroup, FormBuilder and Validators, create a form and implement os NgOnInit your form:

 ```typescript
 import { FormBuilder, FormGroup, Validators } from '@angular/forms';